3rdentity/spiceJ/README.md

 [![Build Status](https://travis-ci.org/michael-borkowski/spiceJ.svg?branch=master)](https://travis-ci.org/michael-borkowski/spiceJ)

-spiceJ is a network traffic shaping tool written in Java.
+spiceJ is a network traffic shaping library and tool written in Java.

 Its goal is the simulation of a few network properties: